 All island populations of Red Kites are mainly resident with some dispersal, mainly of immatures, as are birds from Iberia, Wales, France and southern Europe.
 Birds from the north and east are more migratory but some tend to stay in the breeding area through the winter, especially in recent decades.
 Most winter in southern Europe from Spain to Greece or small numbers cross at Gibraltar to winter in North Africa.
 Red Kites prefer to cross water by the shortest route and appear in small numbers at the major raptor migration watchpoints.
 The reintroduction programmes in Britain have been highly successful particularly in the Black Isle of Scotland and the Chiltern Hills of England.
 A bird from the Scottish reintroduction programme has wandered to Iceland and vagrants have been recorded in the Channel Islands.

-Status of Cape Verde Kite fasciicauda
+Status of Cape Verde Kite

 Birds on the Cape Verde Islands have been considered a subspecies of the Red Kite, M. m. fasciicauda, but it has been suggested that they are hybrids between Red and Black Kites or more recently (Sibley & Monroe, 1996) that they represent a full species.
 However they are classified, Cape Verde Kites are now extremely rare and none were found during a search in spring 2001.
-However, later the same year four individuals were found on Boavista.
+However, later the same year four kites were found on Boavista.
 The decline of this form is thought in part to be due to the expansion of the Black Kite on the islands.
 Johnson et al. (2005) found that phylogenetic evidence suggests that Cape Verde Kite specimens collected between 1897 and 1924 belonged to a Red Kite clade that was not restricted to the islands, and that kites collected on the Cape Verde Islands in 2002 were all Black Kites.

 Favours hilly country with a mixture of mature deciduous woodland and open fields, sometimes near rivers and lakes but less tied to water than the Black Kite.